huggingface/huggingface_hub/tasks/src/audio-classification/about.md

 ### Command Recognition

 Command recognition or keyword spotting classifies utterances into a predefined set of predefined commands.
-This is very often done on-device for very fast response time
+This is very often done on-device for very fast response time.

-As an example, using the Google Speech Commands dataset, given an input, a model can classify which of the following commands the user is writing
+As an example, using the Google Speech Commands dataset, given an input, a model can classify which of the following commands the user is writing:

 ```
 'yes', 'no', 'up', 'down', 'left', 'right', 'on', 'off', 'stop', 'go', 'unknown', 'silence'
 ```

-Speechbrain models can easily perform this task with just a couple of lines of code
+Speechbrain models can easily perform this task with just a couple of lines of code!

 ```python
 from speechbrain.pretrained import EncoderClassifier